by Nancy Thomas

 How often is it done?

 During the initial healing phase we have found that two or three times a day is the most beneficial.
 We don’t have them do it for long periods because it is difficult for some to sit still and quiet.
 Several short sessions are better than one long one, because it gives more opportunity to shift gears from one part of the brain to the next I like to have children do their strong sitting exercise while I am preparing meals.
 The smell of cooking food is relaxing and helps them succeed.
+We have added this powerful tool to our Brain Based Behavior Interventions (3BI).
+It is the best way to correct disrespectful, defiant or destructive behavior!

 What Strong Sitting is NOT: